CalderaWP/caldera-state/README.md

 * ✔️ State management for forms.
 * ✔️ State management for settings.
 * ✖️ Migrate CF Pro state from Vuex to Redux.
-* ✖️ Integration with wp.data.
-Blocked by https://github.com/WordPress/packages/pull/136
+* ✔️ Integration with wp.data.
 * ✖️ Entries

 ## Available Scripts